testgoofy/application-compass/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Second, run the storybook:
+Further, run the storybook:

 ```bash
 npm run storybook
 ```

-Third, start Prisma Studio to view the database:
+Finally, start Prisma Studio to view the database:

 ```bash
 npx prisma studio